niuiic/modern-neovim-configuration/README.md

 ## QuickStart

-> It's not recommended to copy the entire configuration directly.
-You need your own configuration and shortcuts.
-It's better to find the plugins you are interested in and refer to their configuration.

 ### Installation

 1. Install all dependencies.

 2. `git clone https://github.com/niuiic/modern-neovim-configuration ~/.config/nvim`

-3. Open neovim and all plugins would be installed automatically.
+3. Open neovim and then all plugins would be installed automatically.

-4. Install lsps, formatters, lints, daps with `mason.nvim`.
+4. Install lsps, formatters, linters, debuggers with `mason.nvim`.
 Check `lua/plugin/mason.lua` for details.

-5. Use `:checkhealth` to check if something is missing.
+5. Check if something is missing with `:checkhealth`.

 6. Look for specific functions in `lua/plugins.lua`.

 ### Keymap

 `which-key.nvim` will tell you.
-You can also check `lua/plugin/*` and `lua/keymap.lua` for details.
+Check `lua/plugin/*` and `lua/keymap.lua` for details.

 > leader: `\`